wp-plugins/eg-attachments/readme.txt

 * Activate the plugin, in the administration interface, through the menu Plugins

 The plugin is now ready to be used.
-You can also use the WordPress 2.7 features, and install the plugin directly from the WordPress interface.
+You can also install the plugin directly from the WordPress interface.

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters